• Skip to primary navigation

 If you’ve ever made instant mashed potatoes then this process will be familiar to you.

-1. Heat 1/4-1/2 a cup of water per 1 cup of freeze dried mashed potatoes.
+1. Heat 1/4-1/2 a cup of water per 1 cup of freeze-dried mashed potatoes.
 Water should be steaming but not boiling.

 You can also rehydrate with warm milk if you prefer for an extra creamy mashed potato experience, but since we use milk in the original mashed potato recipe, we opt for water.

-Freeze Dried Mashed Potato FAQ
+Freeze Dried Mashed Potato Common Questions

 How long do these keep on the shelf?